 Best Places to Retire Overseas

-The best places to retire overseas are particular cities and towns in Latin America and Southeast Asia.
+The best places to retire overseas are places where

 In Ecuador, the top destination is Cuenca.

-You can eat out often, have a maid, and even have enough money left over to take nearby vacations, all with the income from an average pension or social security check.
+you can eat out often and have a maid.
 If you have more income, you can live extremely well.

 About the destinations